 Let’s Talk Bassoon – Episode 2

-CO-HOSTS CHRISTOPHER MILLARD (retired principal bassoon of the National Arts Centre Orchestra, Ottawa Canada) and DARREN HICKS (present principal bassoon of the National Arts Centre Orchestra, Ottawa Canada) will reveal some of their favourite practice secrets for those extra difficult passages.
-They will discuss the benefits of locating the weakest link and building on either end, working backwards from end points and how to systematically remove notes.
-Some of the repertoire we may look at includes Tansman 1st movt, Nussio Variations, Saint Saens 1st movt, Hetu Concerto 2nd movt (Elegie) and Harbison Quintet Scherzo as well as the following excerpts: Rhapsodie Espanol Cadenzas, Beethoven 4, Leonore 3, Brahms 3 and Pulcinella Variation.
+CO-HOSTS CHRISTOPHER MILLARD (retired principal bassoon of the National Arts Centre Orchestra, Ottawa Canada) and DARREN HICKS (present principal bassoon of the National Arts Centre Orchestra, Ottawa Canada) revealed some of their favourite practice secrets for those extra difficult passages.
+They discussed the benefits of locating the weakest link and building on either end, working backwards from end points and how to systematically remove notes.
+Passages from the following works were featured: Tansman 1st movt, Nussio Variations, Saint Saens 1st movement and Harbison Quintet Scherzo as well as the following excerpts: Rhapsodie Espanol Cadenzas, Beethoven 4, Pulcinella and Figaro

 Featured performers for this class:

 Maxwell Ostic began his bassoon studies at age 11 at the Gatineau Conservatory with professor Jo Ann Simpson and has since completed his undergraduate degree at the University of Ottawa with professors Christopher Millard and Richard Hoenich.
 Since Graduating in 2021, Maxwell has gone on to perform as acting principal bassoon with the Saskatoon Symphony and is also an active freelancer and substitute musician in the Ottawa-Gatineau area, having performed with the Orchestre Symphonique de Gatineau, the Ottawa Symphony Orchestra, and the Kingston Symphony Orchestra.
 He is also the principal bassoonist of the Ottawa Pops Orchestra.